 “Behaviors such as taking credit for someone’s achievement, making impossible demands, imposing unreasonable deadlines on a particular employee, constantly requiring an employee to perform demeaning tasks that are outside of their job scope or persistently opposing everything someone says may not seem like harassment, but this can be a form of deliberate psychological bullying,” he said.

 Even though digital harassment takes place online, it can be just as detrimental as in-person bullying.
 It is the newest form of harassment and occurs across many outlets.

 “[Digital harassment includes] posting threats or demeaning comments on social media, creating a fake persona to bully someone online, creating a webpage about the victim to mock and belittle them, and making false allegations online,” said Sheri Mooney, CEO and president of Mind Squad HR.

 Social media has become common in the workplace, and with the discussion of taboo topics becoming more acceptable, Chancey said that it is now possible for anyone to digitally harass others easily given the ubiquity of internet-connected devices in the workplace.

 “People tend to be braver – which, unfortunately, includes being meaner – behind a screen,” Garvin said.
 “The good news about online harassment: It is documentable and easily proved.
 This helps so much with reporting and proving it.”

 To monitor the situation, Garvin suggested taking screenshots, saving emails on your personal computer and keeping a file of everything that makes you uncomfortable.

-Sexual harassment is a serious offense, and it's more common than you might think.
-According to a recent survey of 2,235 full-time and part-time female employees conducted by Cosmopolitan, one in three women have experienced sexual harassment at work at some point their lives.
-But it’s not exclusive to women: A person of any gender can be the perpetrator or the victim of sexual harassment.
+Sexual harassment is a serious offense and is more common than you might think.
+According to a McKinsey survey, 35% of female respondents have experienced sexual harassment in the workplace.
+Moreover, it’s a prevalent crime that is not exclusive to women.
+Anyone can be a perpetrator or victim of sexual harassment.